On the asymptotic magnitude of subsets of Euclidean space: The magnitude of finite and positive definite metric spaces

 \subsection{Asymptotics for finite metric spaces}

 In this subsection it is shown that every finite metric space with sufficiently well separated points has a well-defined magnitude.
-Furthermore, asymptotically it is just given by the number of points; if $X$ is a metric space with $n$ points, then in the notation of the introduction, $\left | X\right|= n+q_1(X)$ where $q_1(tX)\to 0$ as $t\to\infty$.
-The only examples of finite metric spaces that we know of without a well-defined magnitude are not isometrically embeddable in Euclidean space, so it may well be the case that any configuration of points in Euclidean space has a well-defined magnitude.
+Furthermore, asymptotically it is just the number of points; if $X$ is a metric space with $n$ points, then in the notation of the introduction, $\left | X\right|= n+q_1(X)$ where $q_1(tX)\to 0$ as $t\to\infty$.

+Note that as subsets of Euclidean space are positive definite and finite positive definite spaces have a well-defined magnitude, any finite metric space without a well-defined magnitude is not isometrically embeddable in Euclidean space; however the converse does not hold, as there are plenty of non-Euclidean metric spaces with a well-defined magnitude.

-As a simple example consider first the two-point space $X_d$ where the two points are a distance $d$ apart.
+Consider first the two-point space $X_d$ where the two points are a distance $d$ apart.

 The magnitude $|X_d|$ is easy to calculate and there are many ways to do that.
 As the space is symmetric, Speyer's formula, Theorem~\ref{Thm:SpeyersFormula}, can be applied to show that the magnitude is $2/(1+e^{-d})$, which clearly tends to $2$ as $d$ tends to infinity.
 This can be rewritten as